orujahmadov/Language-Detection/README.md

 path/../preprocessed.csv is path to save preprocessed file.

-To train the first two model, run the following command:
+To train the model, run the following command:

-python main.py   path/../preprocessed.csv   path/../model_name.sav
+python {ann.py or decision_tree.py or logistic_regression.py}   path/../preprocessed.csv   path/../model_name

 Where: